Data management with dplyr, tidyr, and reshape2

 value

-These uses are less useful than how it is used by the tidyverse, because it allows you to create data processing ‘pipelines’.
+These are fairly simple examples but not that much of an improvement over just using functions.
+However, it can transform how you use the libraries in tidyverse for data management, because it allows you to create data processing ‘pipelines’.
 We will see this in the next section.

 Overview of dplyr